Palaniappan-AR/Email_Insights_RAG_LLAMA/README.md

 This project involves querying emails from Elasticsearch (ES), processing them to generate embeddings using the **Stella SentenceTransformer**, and conducting similarity searches based on user queries.
 The system utilizes **llama3.1:8b-instruct** for analyzing the selected email and provides JSON-formatted outputs.
 The final result updates email tags in ES based on the Llama response.

 # Process Flow
-1. Query Emails from Elasticsearch (ES)
+1. Query Emails from Elasticsearch (ES)<br />
   • Connects to Elasticsearch using specified host, username, and password.<br />
-  • Queries for emails of type EML with the High Priority tag and missing MD5 in files_attached.<br />
+  • Queries for emails of type EML with the High Priority tag and missing MD5 in files_attached.
-3. Preprocess and Chunk Emails
+2. Preprocess and Chunk Emails<br />
-  •	Retrieves emails from ES.
+  •	Retrieves emails from ES.<br />
-  •	Preprocesses email content by removing extra newlines and replacing carriage returns.
+  •	Preprocesses email content by removing extra newlines and replacing carriage returns.<br />
   •	Splits the email content into chunks using the TokenTextSplitter from LangChain to ensure context preservation across chunks.
-4. Generate Embeddings
+3. Generate Embeddings<br />
-  •	Utilizes Stella SentenceTransformer to generate embeddings for each chunk of email content.
+  •	Utilizes Stella SentenceTransformer to generate embeddings for each chunk of email content.<br />
   •	Stores the embeddings in a list for further processing.
-5. User Query and Similarity Search
+4. User Query and Similarity Search<br />
-  •	Accepts a user-defined query related to high-priority emails.
+  •	Accepts a user-defined query related to high-priority emails.<br />
-  •	Generates embeddings for the query and compares it with email embeddings using a similarity search.
+  •	Generates embeddings for the query and compares it with email embeddings using a similarity search.<br />
   •	Sorts and displays the top 5 most relevant emails based on similarity scores.
-6. Email Analysis with Llama
+5. Email Analysis with Llama<br />
-  •	Prompts the user to select one of the top 5 emails for further analysis.
+  •	Prompts the user to select one of the top 5 emails for further analysis.<br />
-  •	Extracts claim numbers from the email content using a regex pattern.
+  •	Extracts claim numbers from the email content using a regex pattern.<br />
-  •	Sends the email content and claim numbers to Llama using the LlamaChatHandler class.
+  •	Sends the email content and claim numbers to Llama using the LlamaChatHandler class.<br />
   •	The Llama model uses prompt engineering and few-shot learning to generate a JSON-formatted response.
-7. Save and Update Tags in Elasticsearch
+6. Save and Update Tags in Elasticsearch<br />
-  •	Saves the Llama response in a JSON file.
+  •	Saves the Llama response in a JSON file.<br />
   •	Updates the email’s tags in Elasticsearch based on the Llama response using a batch update process.

 # File Descriptions